How to Build a Digital Portfolio That Gets You Hired in the Trades

 5. Add Testimonials (Even Text Messages Count)

-Grab a screenshot or type it up.
-Even a text like:
+Simply grab a screenshot or type it up.
+For example, even a text like:

 “Thanks again, you really saved us on that job.
 Solid work, as always.”